afzaldepllc/digi-era-pro/docs/ANALYTICS_IMPLEMENTATION.md

 ## Overview

-This document explains the complete analytics implementation in the DepLLC CRM system, including the solution to the cache invalidation problem that prevented real-time analytics updates after CRUD operations.
+This document explains the complete analytics implementation in the Digi Era Pro CRM system, including the solution to the cache invalidation problem that prevented real-time analytics updates after CRUD operations.

 ---